MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-7-Agency-International-Development/subchapter-H-Clauses-Forms/part-752-Solicitation-Provisions-Contract-Clauses/subpart-752.2-Texts-Provisions-Clauses/section-752.202-1.md

 (c) *Alternate 71.* For use in USAID contracts with an educational institution for participant training.
 Use in addition to the clauses in (48 CFR) FAR 52.202-1 and in 752.202-1(b) of this chapter.

-USAID Definitions Clause - Supplement for Contracts With an Educational Institution for Participant Training (MAY 2011)
+USAID Definitions Clause—Supplement for Contracts With an Educational Institution for Participant Training (MAY 2011)

 (a) *Catalog* shall mean any medium by which the Institution publicly announces terms and conditions for enrollment in the Institution, including tuition and fees to be charged.
 This includes “bulletins,” “announcements,” or any other similar word the Institution may use.